Conversations with an Artist: Marja Germans Gard

 Tell us about what influenced your direction for the jewelry you’re creating now.

-In developing my newest collection (to be released in early 2018), I’ve been inspired by mid-century sculpture, especially abstract forms.
+In developing my newest collection, La Femme, released this year, I’ve been inspired by mid-century sculpture, especially abstract forms.
 I’ve been diving deep into the work of Dame Barbara Hepworth and I’m obsessed with the fluidity of the work that she managed to coax out of her materials.

 How has your work developed over time?